 The truth is NOT out there… It´s inside.

-Here´s how a properly trained professional artist`s instrument of choice suppose to look like from behind.
+Here´s a great example of how a properly trained professional artist`s instrument of choice suppose to look like from behind.